 World’s Steepest Roller Coaster Made Of Wood Is In European Adventure

-This is the most beautiful theme zone in Everland, European Adventure.
-Filled with fragrant and colourful flowers all year round, the Rose Garden and Four Seasons Garden are a must to visit.
-There are 15 restaurants in this zone which serve Italian, Chinese and Western dishes.
+The European Adventure is the most beautiful theme zone in Everland.
+Filled with colourful flowers, the Rose Garden and Four Seasons Garden are a must to visit.
+There are 15 restaurants in this area which serve Italian, Chinese and Western dishes.
 The main attractions in European Adventure are THOMAS & FRIENDS Festival Train ride, VR Adventure and T Express.

 Made out of wood, the T Express is the “World’s Steepest Roller Coaster” with a top speed of 104km/h.
-This roller coaster is also featured in Korean’s most popular variety show, the Running Man.
+This roller coaster is also featured in Korean’s most famous variety show, the Running Man.
 As everyone wants to scream their hearts out in T Express, you will expect long waiting time for the ride.
-Unfortunately, reservations are only allowed in Everland until 3pm.
+Unfortunately, reservations are only allowed in Everland until 3 pm.
 So, are you daring enough to take this ride down?

 Integrated With Wildlife Experience, Zoo Topia